 - Economic and Community Development

 These actions are tailored to Minnesota cities, focus on cost savings and energy use reduction, and encourage innovation.
-Other partners include the League of Minnesota Cities, MPCA, Great Plains Institute, Izaak Walton League, Minnesota Department of Commerce, and the Urban Land Institute-Minnesota.
+Other partners include the League of Minnesota Cities, Minnesota Pollution Control Agency (MPCA), Great Plains Institute, Izaak Walton League, Minnesota Department of Commerce, and the Urban Land Institute-Minnesota.